chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/from-pluralsight-aspnet-core-6-fundamentals/index.md

 (Notes from Pluralsight/ASP.NET Core 6 Fundamentals)

-# Overview
+# overview
 Prior to Entity Framework Core, the approach to bring data into a web app was ADO.NET.
 This was low-level and required developers to know a lot of SQL.
 EF Core makes this easier.

 ![](./Notes-from-ASP.NET-Core-6-Fundamentals-Pluralsight-course-image1.png)

 EF Core looks for a property named `Id` or `ClassNameId` and makes that the Primary Key in the database.

-# EF Core Change Tracking
+# ef core change tracking
 The EF Core Data context keeps tracks of changes in data objects and updates them in the database.

-# Adding EF Core to an App
+# adding ef core to an app
 1. Add packages
     1.  `Microsoft.EntityFrameworkCore.SqlServer`
     2.  `Microsoft.EntityFrameworkCore.Tools` for various commands and support for migrations